PRECIOUS-Gold slips on expectations of higher U.S. rates and dollar

-* Palladium down 2 pct after touching eight-month high on Friday (Recasts, updates throughout)
+* Palladium down 2 pct after touching eight-month high on Friday (Updates prices)

 By Arpan Varghese

-BENGALURU, Oct 1 (Reuters) - Gold prices fell on Monday as investors sold the metal on expectations that a strong U.S. economy would bring U.S. higher interest rates and a stronger dollar.
+BENGALURU, Oct 1 (Reuters) - Gold edged down on Monday, holding a tight range, on expectations that a strong U.S. economy would bring higher U.S. interest rates and boost the dollar.

-Federal Reserve Chairman Jerome Powell last week said that the U.S. central bank plans grasdual increases to interest rates.
+Federal Reserve Chairman Jerome Powell last week said the U.S. central bank plans gradual increases to interest rates.

-This could further boost the U.S. currency, making dollar-priced gold more expensive for holders of other currencies, potentially subduing demand.
+This could further boost the U.S. currency, making dollar-priced gold more expensive for holders of other currencies and potentially subduing demand.

 “The main news in gold is still related to the Fed.
 Following Jerome Powell’s speech (last week), the market is expecting one more rate hike in December and another three next year,” said ActivTrades’ chief analyst Carlo Alberto De Casa.